Jonathan Meyer

-Jonathan Eugene Meyer (born April 11, 1965) is an American lawyer and government official who has served as the sixth general counsel of the United States Department of Homeland Security since 2021.
+Jonathan Eugene Meyer (born April 11, 1965) is an American lawyer and government official who served as the sixth general counsel of the United States Department of Homeland Security from 2021-24.

 Early life and education

 Originally from Cincinnati, Meyer attended Walnut Hills High School.
 He earned a Bachelor of Arts degree from Harvard University, a Juris Doctor from the Columbia University School of Law, and a Masters in Public Affairs from Princeton University.
 He is a son of Professor Michael A. Meyer and Rabbi Margaret J. Meyer.
 He spent part of his childhood in Jerusalem, Israel and speaks fluent Hebrew and French.

 Career

 Between college and law school, he worked on the staff of Republican Congressman Bill Gradison of Ohio.
 After law school, he worked in private practice as a litigator and corporate lawyer.
 Meyer later served as a deputy assistant attorney general at the United States Department of Justice before serving as counsel to then-Senator Joe Biden on the Senate Judiciary Committee, and as the Senator's acting Chief Counsel.
 He later served as a special deputy general counsel of Amtrak, before reprising his role at the DOJ at the beginning of the presidency of Barack Obama.
 Meyer joined the Department of Homeland Security in 2011, where he served as senior counselor and deputy general counsel until 2016.
 He then joined the law firm Sheppard Mullin as a partner, where he worked until 2021.
 While in private practice, Meyer continued to make sporadic media appearances.
 Following the 2020 Election, then-President-elect Joe Biden appointed Meyer to co-lead the DHS Agency Review Team as a part of the presidential transition.